LennaHammer/English/EVP/out/words_adverb.md

 ## 858. immediately ## adverb
 /ɪˈmiː.diː.ət.li/ NEXT TO
 [C1]next to something, or close to something in time
-- Milton Street is on the left, immediately after the bank.
+- Milton Street is on the left, immediately `after` the bank.
 - They moved in immediately before classes began.
 - We heard a loud crash from the room immediately above us.

 ## 859. immensely ## adverb
 /ɪˈmens.li/
 [C1]extremely
-- Country music is immensely popular.
+- Country music is immensely `popular`.
 - immensely talented/powerful/successful

 ## 860. inappropriately ## adverb